ScreamingOranges/iCueConnect-Android/README.md

 # iCueConnect-Android
 ## Description
-iCueConnect-Android is an Android app that allows you to control your Corsair iCUE device LEDs with the help of the [iCueConnect-API]()
+iCueConnect-Android is an Android app that allows you to control your Corsair iCUE device LEDs with the help of the [iCueConnect-API]()<br/>
-**THIS README APPLIES FOR THE iCueConnect-Android APP....**<br>
+**THIS README APPLIES FOR THE iCueConnect-Android APP....**<br/>
 **FOR DOCUMENTATION REGARDING iCueConnect-API, CLICK THE PRIOR LINK**
 >Note: This is an early development release.
 Some things may not work perfectly, and you may experience some bugs/glitches.
-Please feel free to inform me of any issues you are having.
+Please feel free to inform me of any issues you are having via the issues tab.

 ## Requirements
-* You will need iCue installed running on your windows machine.
+* You will need iCue installed and running on your windows machine.
 * You will need to download and configure the iCueConnect-API on your windows machine.
 * You will have to have configured all your Corsair devices through iCue.
 * In order for iCueConnect-Android App to communicate with [iCueConnect-API]() and set the LEDs accordingly, both devices must be connected to the internet.